 Signal Wizard 2.5 and 3.0 have a very powerful, intuitive and flexible filter design engine.
 The main tool for designing a filter starts with the Filter Design interface, shown on the left.
-The user can select either from a range of standard filter types, or can design an entirely arbitrary response.
-Low pass, high bass, multiple band-stop / band-pass filters may be combined to produce very complex filters.
-It is a simple matter to produce filters with completely arbitrary frequency magnitude and phase characteristics with no phase distortion.
-Once designed, the filter is downloaded to the hardware which processes the incoming analogue signal in real time, generating simultaneously a filtered analogue output.
+The user can select either from a range of standard filter types or can design an entirely arbitrary response.
+Low pass, high bass, multiple band-stop, band-pass filters may be combined to produce very complex filters.